 Important Licensure Renewal Information from the GDHA

-2019 is a licensure renewal year.
+2021 is a licensure renewal year.
 Dental and dental hygiene licenses must be renewed by December 31st.
 GDHA would like to provide you tips to make this renewal cycle a cinch!
-Click on the following links to:
+Click Here to:

 Don't forget, Proof of Citizenship is needed for License Renewal!